IcyMods/Roblox/README.md

 Legends Of Speed - Teleport all orbs to you, Teleport all Hoops to you.

 Impossible Squid game Obby - Green and Red colored (glass) indicator that allows to see if its safe or danger

+The Legend of The Bone Sword RPG - Get Coins, Teleport Enemies to you (May take damage) + more coming soon